semiversus/python-broqer/README.rst

 - Pure python implementation without dependencies
 - Under MIT license (2018 Günther Jena)
+- Source is hosted on GitHub_
-- Documentation is hosted under ReadTheDocs.com_
+- Documentation is hosted on ReadTheDocs.com_
 - Tested on Python 3.5 and following
 - Compact library (<1000 lines of code) and well documented (>1000 lines of comments)
 - Fully unit tested (coverage towards 100%), coding style checked with flake8_, static type checked with mypy_